 No additional configuration is needed, accept for any proposed values.
 When you are done, be sure you click Save.

-To configure this extension, you will first need the Report Suite ID found in Adobe Analytics, under Admin > Report Suite, under the Report Suite ID column header.
+To configure this extension, you need the Report Suite ID found in Adobe Analytics, under Admin > Report Suite, under the Report Suite ID column header.

-(For demonstration purposes only, the Report Suite ID of the DynamicMediaViewersExtensionDoc Report Suite will be used in the following screenshots.
+(For demonstration purposes only, the Report Suite ID of the DynamicMediaViewersExtensionDoc Report Suite is used in the following screenshots.
 This ID was created and used in Selecting a Report Suite earlier.)

 On the Install Extension page, enter the Report Suite ID in the Development Report Suites field, the Staging Report Suites field, and the Production Report Suites field.

-Configure the following item only if you plan to use video tracking:
+Configure the following item only if you intend to use video tracking: